 Trend 1: Breaks Over a Meal

 We gotta eat, but many seemed to prioritize breaks over focusing on a meal.
 One woman, a healthcare policy professional who works at an agency, shared that she does not advise her team to take an hour each day but rather just when they really need that mental and physical break, because in her line of work that time will need to be made up one way or another (read: an earlier start or a later finish).

 Instead, she encourages her direct reports to take a 20-minute talk every day, she reminds them that they don’t have to be eating or taking a smoke break to leave the office — a point that is often neglected to be said by managers!

 Are lunch hours paid?
 That depends on the nature of your job.
 It’s not just vendors and service agencies that bill time that think about their lunches and breaks differently; this rings true for government employees as well.
 State and federal employees who bill time need to see their breaks differently.
 But despite that 60-minute window not being a paid window, the time away is still valued and seen as the employee’s right to take.
 A long-time government employee shared that she doesn’t think people should be held to strict rules so long as they get their work done on time and well.

 Trend 3: So Long as Someone Can Contact You If Need Be, You’re Good

-Particularly with the interconnectedness of the workplace thanks to technology managers increasingly seem to encourage breaks, just like they are becoming more open to remote work and flexible scheduled.
-Sloan White, a Brand Manager at a large financial intuition who’s managed teams emphasizes putting our connected workplace to work for us, “We all carry our office it our pockets, and as long as I can track someone down or be tracked down then I think a break is fair game.”
+Particularly with the interconnectedness of the workplace thanks to technology managers increasingly seem to encourage breaks, just like they are becoming more open to remote work and flexible schedules.
+Sloan White, a Brand Manager at a large financial intuition who’s managed teams emphasizes putting our connected workplace to work for us, “We all carry our office in our pockets, and as long as I can track someone down or be tracked down then I think a break is fair game.”